 - Prep: Make sure to remove all prior coatings and contaminants prior to applying any coatings.
 The should be done by a sandblasting, soda blasting, or a good ole fashioned sanding.
 The recommended grit and profile should be 80 grit.
 This will provide a efficient surface for the new coating to adhere.

-- Primer: Apply a two part high build epoxy primer that id designed to prevent corrosion and enhance adhesion.
+- Primer: Apply a two part high build epoxy primer that is designed to prevent corrosion and enhance adhesion.
 The best we have found is Sea Hawk Tuff Stuff High Build Epoxy Primer.
 It is easy to use and works extremely well.
 Apply two coats!

 - Bottom Paint: Apply a hard modified epoxy bottom paint with not too high a load of copper.
-Sea Hawk Sharkskin and Blue Water Copper Shield 35 Hard are among the best choices.
+Sea Hawk Sharkskin hard paint is a great choice!
 The epoxy primer will insulate the copper bottom paint from the metal of the props and running gear (remember the battery effect!)
 If you are concerned about electrolysis or already have some issues, then you should use a copper free bottom paint.
 The only true metal free bottom paint that we found and that still is effective in preventing growth is Sea Hawk Smart Solution.
 Either way, be sure to apply the first coat of bottom paint the same day as the 2nd coat of epoxy primer.
 If you don’t, it will not stick!

 3. Aerosol Sprays

 Advantages: Lowest cost option

 Disadvantages: Trouble staying on, ineffective antifouling performance, electrolysis concerns if copper based, Environmental Variables (sand, running aground).

 There are a few aerosol spray systems that can be used, but these are generally ineffective for props and running gear, and are reserved for outdrive applications.
 These include Interlux Trilux 33 and Primocon, Pettit Alumaspray and Prop Coat Barnacle Barrier, and the Sea Hawk Premium Outdrive Kit that contains Smart Solution (brush on Pint) and Barnacle Blocker.
-Our advise is to save your money before applying these to props and running gear.
+Our advice is to save your money before applying these to props and running gear.